CloudCannon/Academy/_posts/2017-02-07-introduction-to-blogging.md

 ---
 ## Introduction

-Blogging is one of Jekyll's main use cases.
-In this tutorial we'll create a few blog posts and list them on our site.
+In this tutorial we'll create a few blog posts and list them on our [demo Bakery Store site](https://github.com/CloudCannon/bakery-store/tree/posts).

 ## Creating a post

-Blog posts live in a `_posts` directory and each post is stored in its own file.
-The file name of a post is important, the beginning has the date when the post was or will be published, then there's the title and finally, the extension.
-By default, the blog posts are written in one of two languages, Markdown or HTML.
+Blog posts live in the `_posts` directory.
+Each post is stored in its own file.
+The file name of a post is important, the beginning has the date when the post was or will be published, then there's a title and finally an extension.
+By default, blog posts are commonly written in Markdown but can also be written in HTML.
 We'll create a new file for our first post: `_posts/2016-04-03-chocolate-chip-cookies.md`.

 In our post we'll start with empty front matter.
-We need this empty front matter to tell Jekyll that this isn't just a static file and it needs some processing.
-Then we'll add our Markdown content.
+We need this empty front matter to tell Jekyll that this isn't a static file.
+Then we'll add our Markdown content:

 {% raw %}
 ~~~html